vsc-eco/vsc-deployment/README.md

 ### Starting Up

-To launch the node, execute `docker compose --profile auto-update up -d` from the command line (or `docker-compose --profile auto-update up -d` depending on your docker compose version).
+To launch the node, execute `docker compose up -d` from the command line (or `docker-compose up -d` depending on your docker compose version).

 For real-time log observation, use `docker logs vsc-node -f`.